Thakkali / Tomato Rasam

 • Then add curry leaves and saute.

-• Add mashed tomatoes into the pan.
+• Add tomato puree into the pan.
 Also add tamarind juice into the pan.

 • Add water to adjust the consistency of the rasam.
 Allow it to boil.